agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-04-rosetta-stones-and-mazes-advanced-design.md

 ## Checklist

+This post completes our running checklist across the entries in the Rosetta Stone series.

 | Hit                        | How                                                                                                                                                                                                             |
 | -------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Basic Control Flow         | Sequentially building a maze and solving it.                                                                                                                                                                    |